Fermi level: Technicalities

-Terminology problems
+Nomenclature

 The term Fermi level is mainly used in discussing the solid state physics of electrons in semiconductors, and a precise usage of this term is necessary to describe band diagrams in devices comprising different materials with different levels of doping.

-In these contexts, however, one may also see Fermi level used imprecisely to refer to the band-referenced Fermi level, µ − ϵC, called ζ above.
+In these contexts, however, one may also see Fermi level used imprecisely to refer to the band-referenced Fermi level, μ − ϵC, called ζ above.

 It is common to see scientists and engineers refer to "controlling", "pinning", or "tuning" the Fermi level inside a conductor, when they are in fact describing changes in ϵC due to doping or the field effect.

 In fact, thermodynamic equilibrium guarantees that the Fermi level in a conductor is always fixed to be exactly equal to the Fermi level of the electrodes; only the band structure (not the Fermi level) can be changed by doping or the field effect (see also band diagram).

 A similar ambiguity exists between the terms, chemical potential and electrochemical potential.

 It is also important to note that Fermi level is not necessarily the same thing as Fermi energy.

 In the wider context of quantum mechanics, the term Fermi energy usually refers to the maximum kinetic energy of a fermion in an idealized non-interacting, disorder free, zero temperature Fermi gas.

 This concept is very theoretical (there is no such thing as a non-interacting Fermi gas, and zero temperature is impossible to achieve).
 However, it finds some use in approximately describing white dwarfs, neutron stars, atomic nuclei, and electrons in a metal.

 On the other hand, in the fields of semiconductor physics and engineering, Fermi energy often is used to refer to the Fermi level described in this article.

 Fermi level referencing and the location of zero Fermi level

 Much like the choice of origin in a coordinate system, the zero point of energy can be defined arbitrarily.
 Observable phenomena only depend on energy differences.

 When comparing distinct bodies, however, it is important that they all be consistent in their choice of the location of zero energy, or else nonsensical results will be obtained.

 It can therefore be helpful to explicitly name a common point to ensure that different components are in agreement.

 On the other hand, if a reference point is inherently ambiguous (such as "the vacuum", see below) it will instead cause more problems.

 A practical and well-justified choice of common point is a bulky, physical conductor, such as the electrical ground or earth.

-Such a conductor can be considered to be in a good thermodynamic equilibrium and so its µ is well defined.
+Such a conductor can be considered to be in a good thermodynamic equilibrium and so its μ is well defined.

 It provides a reservoir of charge, so that large numbers of electrons may be added or removed without incurring charging effects.

 It also has the advantage of being accessible, so that the Fermi level of any other object can be measured simply with a voltmeter.